Step it Up a Gear in the Clutha and Catlins District!

 Lake Tuakitoto (Grade 2)

 This Clutha bike trail is nearby Kaitangata, Balclutha’s neighbouring town.
 Drive 10 minutes on Lakeside Road and you’ll find the lakeside walk, which can be cycled too.
-The loop track is 15km where there is a selection of wildlife, such as the pukeko, New Zealand shoveler, the South Island fernbird, black swans, shelduck and march cranes.
+The loop track is 15km (9 miles) where there is a selection of wildlife, such as the pukeko, New Zealand shoveler, the South Island fernbird, black swans, shelduck and march cranes.

 Sesquicentennial Track, Inch Clutha (Grade 2-3)